Declaration of Sentiments: The Seneca Falls Convention

-The Seneca Falls Convention in 1848 was the first women’s rights conference in the United States.
+The Seneca Falls Convention in 1848 was the first women's rights conference in the United States.
 Held at the Wesleyan Methodist Church in Seneca Falls, New York, it was predominantly organised by Elizabeth Cady Stanton, with the assistance of Lucretia Mott and local female Quakers.
 Despite the relative inexperience of the organisers, the event attracted approximately 300 attendees, including around 40 men.
-Among the dignitaries was the legendary slavery abolitionist Frederick Douglass, who argued eloquently for the inclusion of suffrage in the convention’s agenda.“Nature has given woman the same powers, and subjected her to the same earth, breathes the same air, subsists on the same food, physical, moral, mental and spiritual.
-She has, therefore, an equal right with man, in all efforts to obtain and maintain a perfect existence.”Over two days, the attendees heard addresses from speakers including Stanton and Mott, voted on a number of resolutions and deliberated on the text of the Declaration.
+Among the dignitaries was the legendary slavery abolitionist Frederick Douglass, who argued eloquently for the inclusion of suffrage in the convention's agenda.

+Nature has given woman the same powers, and subjected her to the same earth, breathes the same air, subsists on the same food, physical, moral, mental and spiritual.
+She has, therefore, an equal right with man, in all efforts to obtain and maintain a perfect existence.

+Over two days, the attendees heard addresses from speakers including Stanton and Mott, voted on a number of resolutions and deliberated on the text of the Declaration.
 At the conclusion of the convention, the completed Declaration was signed by over 100 attendees, including 68 women and 32 men.

 Rhetoric

 Overview

-Elizabeth Cady Stanton’s Declaration of Rights and Sentiments utilises similar rhetoric to the United States Declaration of Independence by Thomas Jefferson, a gesture which was neither an accident nor a submissive action.
+Elizabeth Cady Stanton's Declaration of Rights and Sentiments utilizes similar rhetoric to the United States Declaration of Independence by Thomas Jefferson, a gesture which was neither an accident nor a submissive action.
 Such a purposeful mimicking of language and form meant that Stanton tied together the complaints of women in America with the Declaration of Independence, in order to ensure that in the eyes of the American people, such requests were not seen as overly radical.

-Using Jefferson’s document as a model, Stanton also linked together the independence of America from Britain with the ‘patriarchy’ in order to emphasise how both were unjust forms of governance from which people needed to be freed.
+Using Jefferson's document as a model, Stanton also linked together the independence of America from Britain with the "patriarchy" in order to emphasize how both were unjust forms of governance from which people needed to be freed.

-Therefore, through such a familiar phrasing of arguments and issues that the women of the new American republic were facing, Stanton’s use of Jefferson rhetoric can be seen as an attempt to deflect the hostility that women faced when calling for new socio-political freedoms, as well as to make the claims of women as “self-evident” as the rights given to men following from the gaining of independence from Britain.
+Therefore, through such a familiar phrasing of arguments and issues that the women of the new American republic were facing, Stanton's use of Jefferson's rhetoric can be seen as an attempt to deflect the hostility that women faced when calling for new socio-political freedoms, as well as to make the claims of women as "self-evident" as the rights given to men following from the gaining of independence from Britain.